maxime1jacquet/npm-directives/README.md

 export class AppModule {}
 ```

-### Add "simpleCountdown" in new div in your component
+## Add "simpleCountdown" in a new div in your component

 ##### app.component.html